-Create a Profile with WEP Data Encryption and EAP-SIM Network Authentication
+Create a Profile with WEP Data Encryption and EAP-SIM Network Authentication encrypt data.

-EAP-SIM uses a dynamic session-based WEP key, which is derived from the client adapter and RADIUS server, to encrypt data.
 EAP-SIM requires you to enter a user verification code, or PIN, for communication with the Subscriber Identity Module (SIM) card.
 A SIM card is a special smart card that is used by Global System for Mobile Communications (GSM) based digital cellular networks.